Police can order bystanders to stay 25 feet away under new Indiana law

-INDIANAPOLIS – Under a new state law, you could be placed under arrest if you’re standing less than 25 feet away from a police investigation.
+INDIANAPOLIS (WXIN) — Under a new Indiana state law, you could be placed under arrest if you’re standing less than 25 feet away from a police investigation.

 House Enrolled Act 1186 gives police a 25-foot buffer to perform any of their duties.
 If a member of the public is asked to provide that distance and doesn’t comply, they can be charged with a Class C misdemeanor, which is punishable by up to 60 days in jail and a fine of up to $500.